 - students with a foreign nationality having a permanent residence permit

 - refugees and their children, whose request for asylum has been declared admissible

 Student grants are also awarded by the student's own government.
 The appropriate authorities in the student's country should be contacted by the student himself/herself.

 Student grants from The European Union

-The European Union grants scholarships to students from EU member states (and certain non-member states) who wish to undertake a study period within a university of another member state (or in some countries outside the European Union).
+The European Union grants scholarships to students from the EU member states (and certain non-member states) who wish to undertake a study period within a university of another member state (or in some countries outside the European Union).
 Student mobility grants are not full grants, but are intended to cover the mobility costs of studying abroad (travel expenses, language preparation costs, etc.).
 Erasmus seeks to improve the European dimension of higher education in the EU as well as in Iceland, Liechtenstein, Norway, Romania, Bulgaria, and Turkey.